-5 (St. 20).
-The thickness of the compensating flow (again as deduced from the CTL profiles) is about (1/3-1/4) d in the lower half of the slope.
+At St. 29, the temperature maximum (and, presumably, the "nose" of warm thermal intrusion) is at 27 m (0.79 d), further upslope (to St. 25, 22, 21, 20) it gradually lifts up, almost keeping the relative depth, decreasing only slightly from 0.76 d (St. 25) to 0.74 d (St. 20).
+The thickness of the compensating flow (again as deduced from the CTD profiles) is about (1/3-1/4) d in the lower half of the slope.

 Near the 21-27 m isobaths (St. 12-15; about 7 to 9 km from the shore), where the compensating flow meets the slope, a large mixed region resembling a convective chimney is observed.
-Water column is homogeneous in both salinity (7.15 psu) and

-- temperature (16.15°C down to the bottom, while on the both sides water is vertically stratified.
+Water column is homogeneous in both salinity (7.15 psu) and temperature (16.15 °C) down to the bottom, while on the both sides water is vertically stratified.
 Water is the densest here (see Fig. 6, lower panel), and the isopycnals are sloping down on both sides.
 One can see "slugs" (Fer et al., 2002a, b), presumably moving to both sides from this mixing region.
-That "moving upslope" are warmer and saltier than waters around them; they form a "continuation" of the compensating flow. - 15 The slugs moving down-slope are colder, than overlying waters, and of almost the same salinity (in deep areas sometimes just a few hundredth less).
-The thickness of the down-flow is variable (see upper panel of Fig. 6): 3.5 m at St. 19, 7.5 m at St. 25, and further down-slope (St. 29, 30, 31) the lowest 16-20 m have complicated stratification, containing 2 warmer and 2 colder layers (this is still well above the thermocline in deep - area!).
-The colder layers are 7 m and 5 m thick.
+That "moving upslope" are warmer and saltier than waters around them; they form a "continuation" of the compensating flow.
+The slugs moving down-slope are colder, than overlying waters, and of almost the same salinity (in deep areas sometimes just a few hundredth less).
+The thickness of the down-flow is variable (see upper panel of Fig. 6): 3.5 m at St. 19, 7.5 m at St. 25, and further downslope (St. 29, 30, 31) the lowest 16-20 m have complicated stratification, containing 2 warmer and 2 colder layers (this is still well above the thermocline in deep area!).
+The colder layers are 7 m and 5 m-thick.
 Thus, in the middle part of the slope, lower 0.1-0.15 d are occupied by colder waters, and to the end of the slope this layer grows up to 0.3 d.
-This is in full agreement with our laboratory experiments (Chubarenko et al., 2005), and less than 0.43 d, predicted by numerical modelling of Horsh and Stefan (1988) for laboratory conditions. - 25 Thus, overall structure of water exchange during the experiment can be interpreted as follows.
-Coastal differential cooling and weak off-shore wind established an offshore water transport in bottom and surface layer, with a compensating flow formed in the lower half of the UML.
-In deeper areas, this flow is centered at about 0.75 of the depth of thermocline, and when approaching the slope, it slightly upwelled to about

-0.75 of the local depth.
+This is in full agreement with our laboratory experiments (Chubarenko et al., 2005), and less than 0.43 d, predicted by numerical modelling of Horsh and Stefan (1988) for laboratory conditions.

+Thus, overall structure of water exchange during the experiment can be interpreted as follows.
+Coastal differential cooling and weak off-shore wind established an off-shore water transport in bottom and surface layer, with a compensating flow formed in the lower half of the UML.
+In deeper areas, this flow is centered at about 0.75 of the depth of thermocline, and when approaching the slope, it slightly upwelled to about 0.75 of the local depth.
 Finally, at the depth of about half the depth of the thermocline in deep area, large (2-3 km along the slope) mixing region occurs, where colder/fresher littoral waters are mixed with saltier/warmer marine waters.